karx/homepage/_projects/sandycity.md

 * Giant sugercane farm
 * The piramid

-## How did you get the llamas to walk around Sandy City like that?
+## How did Etho get the llamas to walk around Sandy City like that?
 Nobody knows, ask Etho.